rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 - Your old CNDA account is not transferred until the cutover date
 - Project access will be re-linked automatically based on your CNDA1 username on the cutover date — no need to contact the Help Desk
-- cnda2.wustl.edu is a temporary address used during the migration period.
-After cutover, CNDA2 will move to its permanent address at cnda.wustl.edu.
+- cnda2.wustl.edu was a temporary address used during the migration period that no longer works.
+After cutover, CNDA2 has moved to its permanent address at cnda.wustl.edu.
 - Scripts and XNAT Desktop Client users will need alias tokens after cutover — see [How to Generate and Use Alias Tokens](https://help.cnda.wustl.edu/CNDA_User_Guide_and_Tutorials/Access/Generate_and_Use_an_XNAT_Alias_Token.html)